haapjari/repository-search-api/README.md

 ## TODO

-- Priority is now to get the Dockerfile working.
-- Calculating Code Lines of a Library.
+- Currently the core functionality for analysis is complete.
+- Optimizations
-- Dockerfile
+- Performance Testing
-    - Unable to Create Post Request from inside the container, getting `x509: certificate signed by unknown authority` error.

 ---